wprender/cloudbreak-docs/docs/azure/access_setup.md

 > Most of the `cbd` commands require `root` permissions. **So `sudo su` here would be worth for you.**

 You can setup your Azure Application with the following `cbd` command:

+>  Why you need this?
+Read more [here](https://azure.microsoft.com/en-us/documentation/articles/role-based-access-control-configure/)

 ```
 cbd azure configure-arm --app_name myapp --app_password password123 --subscription_id 1234-abcd-efgh-1234